-Aloe Vera gels, lotions, and shampoos contain aloe that is extracted from a succulent plant species named Aloe Vera.
+Many gels, lotions, and shampoos contain aloe, which is extracted from a succulent plant species named Aloe Vera.
 This plant has been used in herbal medicine for centuries.
 It is still very popular, known for its widespread use in the modern alternative medicine.
 Many people claim Aloe Vera is able to aid or cure a multitude of ailments.
 Some of this may just be marketing hype.
 Some of it may very well be the true.
 We think it is probably a mix of both.

 There is no denying Aloe Vera is a unique plant with a natural composition that contains many healing properties.
 Some of these properties are meaningful to sufferers of hair loss.
 Aloe Vera for hair loss is a relevant part of a holistic approach to treatment.
 It is an excellent way to maintain a healthy scalp environment.
 This is conducive to preventing hair from further shedding.

-- 1 Top 10 Hair & Scalp Products Containing Aloe Vera
+- 1 Top 10 Aloe Hair & Scalp Products Comparison Chart

-Top 10 Hair & Scalp Products Containing Aloe Vera
+Top 10 Aloe Hair & Scalp Products Comparison Chart

 Here is our comparison table of the best Aloe Vera hair products.
 In our review section further down the page, we take a closer look at all of the options in our chart.
 They are listed in order of ascending price per ounce.

 |Fruit of the Earth Aloe Vera||Gel||Vitamin E||$0.40/Oz|